Neil-McNaughton-Lab/fMRI-StopSignalTask/doc/wiki.md

 for stop trials.

 ##### 'go_feedback' -> "checkKeypress_go" -> ‘”Begin Routine”’:
-The chunk of code that determines what feedback the participant recieves is found under: `## Determine feedback:`.
+The chunk of code that determines what feedback the participant receives is found under: `## Determine feedback:`.

 ##### 'stop_feedback' -> "checkKeypress_go" -> ‘”Begin Routine”’:
-Similarly, the chunk of code that determines what feedback the participant recieves during stop trials is found under: `## Determine feedback:`.
+Similarly, the chunk of code that determines what feedback the participant receives during stop trials is found under: `## Determine feedback:`.
 However, this section also houses where the SSD time is adjusted, as mentioned in section 1.1.